Mark Rubin (American football): College career

 Rubin saw his first game action as a wide receiver in Penn State's 2004 Big Ten-opener at Wisconsin, making two receptions for 21 yards.
 He earned a starting job the next week at Minnesota, making a season-high six catches for 60 yards.
 He started 6 of the final 7 games, totaling 16 receptions for 187 yards for the season.
 Rubin dislocated his ankle in an August 2005 practice, and redshirted the 2005 season.
 He began the 2006 season at safety, but was troubled by a broken collarbone and played sparingly.
 He was switched back to wide receiver in time for Penn State's game against Temple and saw limited action the rest of the season.

 In 2007, Rubin played in every game on both defense and special teams and earned the starting safety job the last five games.
 He ended the season with 32 tackles (17 solo), with one tackle for loss.
 Rubin had 8 tackles in the Nittany Lions' 24-17 Alamo Bowl victory over Texas A&M, helping hold the Aggies to 3 points over the final 49 minutes.

 Rubin became the Nittany Lions' full-time starter in 2008.
 He made his first interception September 6, versus Oregon State.
 Rubin's best game came during Penn State's much-anticipated nationally televised showdown with Ohio State.
 With Penn State trailing by three points with 10:38 to play, Rubin's tackle of Buckeyes quarterback Terrelle Pryor forced a momentum-changing fumble which was recovered by linebacker NaVorro Bowman.
 The play was voted the week's Pontiac Game Changing Performance with an overwhelming 53 percent of the total votes, Rubin led the defense with a career-high 11 tackles in the victory, and was named the Walter Camp Football Foundation National Defensive Player of the Week and Big Ten Defensive Player of the Week.
 He ended the season with 60 tackles (30 solo), with one tackle for loss, two interceptions and one forced fumble.

 Overall, Rubin started 24 career games at Penn State.

 Academic

 Rubin completed dual majors in August 2008, earning a Bachelor of Science in finance and a Bachelor of Arts in public relations, while graduating with a 3.80 GPA.
-He was accepted by Penn State’s graduate school as a MBA candidate that fall.
+He was accepted by Penn State’s graduate school as an MBA candidate that fall.
 He was named an Academic All-Big Ten honoree (2006, 2007, 2008) three times and was named First-team Academic All-American in 2008.

 Professional career

-He was signed as a free agent out of Penn State immediately following the 2009 NFL Draft.
+He was signed as a free agent out of Penn State immediately following the 2009 NFL draft.
 He was waived June 30.
 Re-signed on August 10.
 Waived again on September 5.